How to write a TOP mark Persuasive Writing Piece?

-Persuasive writing is a form of communication that aims to convince the reader to adopt a specific point of view or take action.
-It’s assertive, evidence-based, and structured to persuade.
+Persuasive writing aims to convince the reader to adopt a specific point of view, or take action for cause.
+It is assertive, evidence-based, and structured to convince readers to believe in your cause.
 This type of writing is commonly found in advertisements, opinion columns, political speeches, and even school essays.

-How does it differ from other Text Types?
+How does Persuasive Writing differ from other Text Types?

 - Imaginative Writing: Focuses on storytelling, creativity, and engaging the reader through a narrative.
 It’s more about evoking emotions than proving a point.